Keith

 Editorial & Reference

 The through-line of this career is a rare combination of technical precision and natural gravity.
-Most people focus on the bass register of his voice, but a careful study reveals he is a master of timing.
-In John Carpenter's films, he uses silence as effectively as dialogue to build tension.
-He does not just deliver lines; he commands the space around them.
-This is the hallmark of a performer trained in the classics who understands how to scale his presence for the camera or the microphone.
+While many focus on the depth of his voice, a careful study reveals a master of silence and stillness.
+In his early work with John Carpenter, he uses his physical presence to ground the supernatural chaos around him.
+He does not just deliver lines.
+He controls the air in the room.
+This is the mark of a performer who treats a genre script with the same weight as a Greek tragedy.

 Frequently Asked